nandannmenon/xv6-riscv/README.md

-# MLFQ Scheduler for xv6 operating system
+# MLFQ Scheduler for xv6

 This project implements a **Multi-Level Feedback Queue (MLFQ)** scheduler for the [xv6](https://pdos.csail.mit.edu/6.828/2021/xv6.html) operating system.
 The goal is to enhance xv6’s default Round Robin scheduler by dynamically prioritizing I/O-bound processes and preventing starvation of CPU-bound processes through an aging mechanism.